LanceMatch/LanceMatch/_posts/2015-03-28-stay-creative.md

 ***

 Side projects can redefine your career and rekindle your passion for freelancing.
-Build your portfolio and display your creativity and skills with personal endeavors—and have a little fun while your at it!
+Build your portfolio and display your creativity and skills with personal endeavors—and have a little fun while you're at it!